agrrh/agrrh.com/pages/cv.md

 ### Professional skills

 #### System Administrator
-Best familiar with Debian-like distros.
-Detected and replaced dozens of faulty hard disks.
-Developed few light-weight monitoring systems to keep hand on pulse of company's (or client's) infrastructure.
+Mostly familiar with Debian-based distros.
+Detected and replaced dozens of faulty hardware items.
+Developed few light-weight distributed monitoring systems to keep hand on pulse of company (or client) infrastructure.

 #### DevOps
-Сontinuous integration with TeamCity or Jenkins, also Travis.
-Sadly almost got no experience as QA.
+Experienced with Ansible as deploy engineer. Сontinuous integration with TeamCity (also Jenkins and Travis).

 #### Technical support
+Very friendly.
 From 1.5 to 3 thousands of issues were resolved every month at the positions of technical support and head of technical support department.

 ---